eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Have experience in a creative application (Unity, Photoshop, Blender, Processing, etc)
 + Experience with Hadoop/Hbase/Pig or MapReduce/Sawzall/Bigtable
 + topics in mathematics and statistics to learn:
-	+ Linear Algebra
+	- Linear Algebra
-	+ Probability (e.g. Bayes' Theorem, Distributions, Conditional Expectations)
+	- Probability (e.g. Bayes' Theorem, Distributions, Conditional Expectations)
-	+ Multivariate Calculus (e.g. Integration, Multivariate Differentiation)
+	- Multivariate Calculus (e.g. Integration, Multivariate Differentiation)
-	+ Unsupervised Learning (e.g. KMeans, mixture models)
+	- Unsupervised Learning (e.g. KMeans, mixture models)
-	+ Regression (e.g. Linear Regression, ANOVA)
+	- Regression (e.g. Linear Regression, ANOVA)
-	+ Classification (e.g. Naive Bayes, Logistic Regression, SVM, Random Forests)
+	- Classification (e.g. Naive Bayes, Logistic Regression, SVM, Random Forests)
-	+ Numerical Analysis
+	- Numerical Analysis
-	+ NLP (e.g. Bag of Words, TF/IDF, Topic Modeling)
+	- NLP (e.g. Bag of Words, TF/IDF, Topic Modeling)
-	+ Time Series (e.g. AR, ARMA, ARCH, EMA)
+	- Time Series (e.g. AR, ARMA, ARCH, EMA)
-	+ Matrix Factorization (e.g. PCA, NMF)
+	- Matrix Factorization (e.g. PCA, NMF)
-	+ Statistics (e.g., hypothesis testing, t-tests, p-values)
+	- Statistics (e.g., hypothesis testing, t-tests, p-values)
-	+ Experimental Design
+	- Experimental Design
++ skill sets:
+	- The Pocket Casts team is looking for an experienced full stack engineer to join our team in a full time capacity.
+If successful you’ll be working on everything from our new web front ends to our rapidly expanding backend microservices.
+	- At least 5 years of experience in server side programming languages such as Java or Kotlin.
+	- Strong database skills, with knowledge of Cassandra or similar NoSQL databases a big plus.
+	- Web development skills with HTML, Javascript and CSS.
+	- Deep knowledge of Linux based terminal commands and processes.
+	- Strong focus on unit testing and integration testing.
+	- Communication and interpersonal skills are a must.
+	- Interest and exposure to other programming languages and frameworks such as Kotlin, Vertx and Ruby on Rails.
+	- Experience building servers and services at scale.
+	- Front end development experience in React or similar Javascript frameworks.
+	- Knowledge or experience with The Box, The Box II or The Box III Gavin Belson Signature Edition.